briansunter/graph/logseq/pages/cooklang.md

 url:: /blog/cooklang/
 date:: 2022-09-21
 tags:: [[cooking]] [[programing]]
+description:: Cooklang is like markdown for recipes.
+It lets you write recipes in a human-readable format that a computer can parse to get the ingredient list, steps, etc.

 - Cooklang is like markdown for recipes.
 It lets you write recipes in a human-readable format that a computer can parse to get the ingredient list, steps, etc.
 - Recipe sites have gotten so bloated that you need to read someone's entire life story to get the ingredients and steps.
 I'm a big fan of storing information in plain text in git, as well as [cooking](https://briansunter.com/notes/cooking/), so I was happy to discover [CookLang](https://cooklang.org/).